colmcallan/Milestone-project-3/README.md

 Testing the update recipes route was a case of trying the update.all method and applying this to a route that allowed the user to update the record based on some input by the user posting by the update recipe form.
 Upon a successful edit I would check in the single recipe view and by printing the entire recipe to the terminal that all user edited fields have updated.

 **DELETE**
 Testing the delete function in my app was a case of creating the route and then testing that route within the browser, I would grab a recipe ID and then enter the URL needed for that route to perform.
 After deleting a record, I would flash a message for the user to be notified and also print a message to the terminal.
-To ensure the recipe was delete I would check in my view all recipes page along with checking the mLab website.
+To ensure the recipe was delete I would check in my view all recipes page along with checking the Atlas website.

 **CREATE**
 To test my create functionality of my app I would continuously fill out a recipe form and test that the route when posting create a new recipe within my recipe collection and that all the fields I needed were created successfully.